metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

 - `block_size` (Attributes) If specified, the virtual disk will be presented with the given block sizes. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--devices--disks--block_size))
-- `boot_order` (Number) BootOrder is an integer value > 0, used to determine ordering of boot devices.
-Lower values take precedence.
-Each disk or interface that has a boot order must have a unique value.
-Disks without a boot order are not tried if a disk with a boot order exists.
+- `boot_order` (Number) BootOrder is an integer value > 0, used to determine ordering of boot devices.Lower values take precedence.Each disk or interface that has a boot order must have a unique value.Disks without a boot order are not tried if a disk with a boot order exists.
-- `cache` (String) Cache specifies which kvm disk cache mode should be used.
-Supported values are: CacheNone, CacheWriteThrough.
+- `cache` (String) Cache specifies which kvm disk cache mode should be used.Supported values are: CacheNone, CacheWriteThrough.
 - `cdrom` (Attributes) Attach a volume as a cdrom to the vmi. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--devices--disks--cdrom))
-- `dedicated_io_thread` (Boolean) dedicatedIOThread indicates this disk should have an exclusive IO Thread.
-Enabling this implies useIOThreads = true.
-Defaults to false.
+- `dedicated_io_thread` (Boolean) dedicatedIOThread indicates this disk should have an exclusive IO Thread.Enabling this implies useIOThreads = true.Defaults to false.
 - `disk` (Attributes) Attach a volume as a disk to the vmi. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--devices--disks--disk))
+- `error_policy` (String) If specified, it can change the default error policy (stop) for the disk
-- `io` (String) IO specifies which QEMU disk IO mode should be used.
-Supported values are: native, default, threads.
+- `io` (String) IO specifies which QEMU disk IO mode should be used.Supported values are: native, default, threads.
 - `lun` (Attributes) Attach a volume as a LUN to the vmi. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--devices--disks--lun))
 - `serial` (String) Serial provides the ability to specify a serial number for the disk device.
 - `shareable` (Boolean) If specified the disk is made sharable and multiple write from different VMs are permitted